What is Estrogen Replacement Therapy?

 Like any other medication and therapy, ERT also comes with certain risk factors.
 According to research conducted by the Woman’s Health Initiative (WHI) in 2002 and 2003, ERT has been linked with blood clots, ovarian, breast and endometrial cancer, as well as strokes.
 It might also cause headaches, nausea and vaginal discharge.
 However, recent studies suggest that ERT may not be directly responsible for causing these diseases.
 To reduce the chances of cancer, doctors prescribe progestogen along with estrogen supplements.

 The chances of unwanted conditions mentioned above may increase if the treatment is continued for more than five years.
 Women planning to undergo ERT therapy are advised to use the lowest effective dose for the shortest possible time after consulting with the physician.

 Estring is like a small, flexible ring that goes in the vagina to help with some tricky menopause symptoms.
 It slowly releases a bit of estrogen, which is like a friendly helper, right where it's needed.
 This can make things more comfortable for women experiencing issues like dryness or irritation down there during menopause.
 So, instead of dealing with these bothersome symptoms, Estring steps in to make things a bit easier for women going through this stage in life.

 If you have any of the conditions mentioned below, you should not use ERT.
 These conditions include:

-Estrogen replacement therapy is most effective when coupled with a few changes in lifestyle.
-You should also quit smoking, reduce alcohol and caffeine consumption, limit spicy food, exercise regularly, and wear comfortable, loose clothing.
+Estrogen replacement therapy is most effective when coupled with a few lifestyle changes.
+It would help if you also quit smoking, reduce alcohol and caffeine consumption, limit spicy food, exercise regularly and wear comfortable, loose clothing.
 Overall, the pros of ERT outweigh the cons in almost all cases.
 If you suffer from menopausal symptoms, consider consulting with your doctor to determine if ERT may be suitable for you.